 From the outside, farming can seem like a rural idyll but it actually accounts for one in every five on-the-job fatalities in the UK.
 Farmers and others who work in the industry face many dangers in their work – like construction, falls from height present a definite risk, but others include handling dangerous livestock, operating large, heavy machinery, dangers from chemicals and toxic fumes from silo and slurry pits.

 One could argue that construction sites are inherently dangerous and so it is not surprising to learn that workers in this industry are at a higher risk of death or serious injury, and families could be eligible to make a wrongful death claim with somewhere like Valiente Mott (https://valientemott.com/practice-areas/wrongful-death-attorney/) if these deaths could have been avoided in the first place.
 In 2013/14, 42 construction workers tragically lost their lives, with the majority of these deaths caused by a fall from height.

 When you take your car for its annual service, do you ever think about the dangers associated with working in a garage?
 No, neither did we, but with 277 major injuries reported in 2013/14 it is statistically a very dangerous industry.

 Many different businesses operate within the manufacturing industry, which is a big employer in the UK with an estimated 2.5 million workers.
 It is another dangerous occupation, with 14 fatalities recorded in 2013/14.
-As with construction and farming, the incorrect use of large, dangerous machinery, along with the absence of safety gear such as shoes, helmets, and gloves (available at https://unigloves.co.uk/ and similar sites), to name but a few, is often to blame for deaths and serious injuries in this sector.
-Many of these accidents could have been avoided with health and safety checks as well as equipment like a safety gate for stairs or barriers along open areas.
+As with construction and farming, the incorrect use of large, dangerous machinery, along with the absence of safety gear such as shoes, helmets, and gloves (available at https://unigloves.co.uk/ and similar sites), to name but a few, is often to blame for deaths and serious injuries in this particular sector.
+Many of these accidents could have been avoided by carrying out timely health and safety checks of the manufacturing unit as well as introducing equipment like a safety gate for stairs or barriers along open areas.